-Pink poems from famous poets and best pink poems to feel good.
-Most beautiful pink poems ever written.
-Read all poems for pink.
+Pink poems from famous poets and best beautiful poems to feel good.
+Best pink poems ever written.
+Read all poems about pink.

 I am really shocked to behold the pink city

 Blood when flows near by the green field

 From the ill fatted souls of their mother’s womb

 Tear when turns red eyes yet steeped in sorrows

 "They are fools who kiss and tell" --

 Wisely has the poet sung.

 So Davies wrote: ' This leaves me in the pink. '